xpepper/poker-hands-kata/README.md

 ### TODO

 * [F] Poker hand with three cards... ("3 cards" world)
+    * Keep on converting `GameTest` tests from a 2-cards world to a 3-cards world
     * Rewrite the logic to find the highest card in a hand using sorting
     * Three of a kind ranking
     * Add the missing ranks in `Rank`
+    * Should `Hand` have a different structure to hold its cards (instead of a List...)?
+    * Should we protect `Hand` from receiving weird number of cards (e.g. 10 cards!)?

 * [R] extract a GameParser from `GameRunner` to remove the parsing logic of the player from that class